 Our Common Areas

 Large pocket doors lead to the Orchard Room and is another gathering place at the Inn.
 The doors can be open or closed for privacy.
-Lots of comfortable seating, ottoman to put your feet up, big screen HD TV, cozy wood burning stove, and the “Wall of History”, make this room popular.
-Play a game, read a book or newspaper in front of the fire, watch a game or movie on the big screen (ask the Innkeeper for a box of popcorn! ) -- it is your space.
-When we say, make yourselves at home, we mean it!
+Lots of comfortable seating, ottoman to put your feet up, big screen HD TV, and cozy wood-burning stove make this room the place to relax.
+Play a game, read a book or watch a game or movie on the big screen (ask the Innkeeper for a box of popcorn! ).

 Covered Porch & Gardens

-Off the Orchard Room is the door leading to the quaint covered porch.
-There is a glider, table & chairs, wicker lounge chairs, and other seating to enjoy while looking out toward the white picketed fenced garden and into the apple orchard.
+Off the Orchard Room is the door leading to the quaint-covered porch (seasonal).
+There is a glider, table & chairs, and wicker lounge chairs to enjoy while looking out toward the white picket fenced garden and into the apple orchard.
+You will enjoy many birds too with a "Birds of Wisconsin" book on the porch to serve as your guide.
+You may spot a deer or two also.
 Enjoy an iced tea and game of cards out here.

 The Parlor is a favorite reading spot for many, with its large leather couch and oversized chair, with views out a large, sunny, window.
-This is where people really seem to enjoy sitting with their coffee before breakfast, and plan out there day.
+This is where people really seem to enjoy sitting with their coffee before breakfast and plan out their day.
 This is also where a glass of wine is often shared.

 River & Land